Schoggi-Mimi/school-projects/ai_challenge/README.md

 ## Score Comparison

-The following table compares the best Kaggle submissions for each model used in our project.
-It includes both public and private scores, providing insights into the model performance over time.
+The following table compares the Kaggle submissions of our model with those of competitors.
+It includes both public and private scores for the mean absolute error.

 **Leaderboard Scores (sorted by Private Score)**
 | Team              | Rank | Public Score | Private Score |